QBlade: Overview

 QBlade is a public source wind turbine calculation software, distributed under the Academic Public License.
 The software is seamlessly integrated into XFOIL, an airfoil design and analysis tool.
 The purpose of this software is the design and aerodynamic simulation of wind turbine blades.
 The integration in XFOIL allows for the user to rapidly design custom airfoils and compute their performance curves, Extrapolating the performance data to a range of 360°Angle of attack, and directly integrate them into a wind turbine rotor simulation.
-The graphical user interface, including a custom dnymaic graph class for data visualizations makes this software accessible to a large potential user community.
+The graphical user interface, including a custom dynamic graph class for data visualizations makes this software accessible to a large potential user community.

-QBlade is especially adequate for teaching, as it provides a ’hands-on’ feeling for Horizontal-axis wind turbine (HAWT) rotor design and shows all the fundamental relationships between blade twist, blade chord, section airfoil performance, turbine control, power and load curves in an easy and intuitive way.
+QBlade is widely used for teaching, as it provides a ’hands-on’ feeling for Horizontal-axis wind turbine (HAWT) rotor design and shows all the fundamental relationships between blade twist, blade chord, section airfoil performance, turbine control, power and load curves that can be used.
 QBlade also includes post processing of conducted rotor simulations and gives deep insight into all relevant blade and rotor variables.